Skip to content

 King County Suburban Cities Financial Assistance Program

-The Suburban Cities Financial Assistance Programs is funded by the Human Services Funding Collaborative and assists low to moderate income families in Auburn, Bellevue, Redmond, and Kent.
+The Suburban Cities Financial Assistance Programs is funded by the Human Services Funding Collaborative and assists low to moderate income families in Bellevue, Redmond, and Kent.
 This program does not require caregivers to be employed, but requires families to demonstrate that child care is essential to meeting their basic needs.
-To join the waitlist for this program, fill out this form available in both English and Spanish.

 BrightSpark's Child Care Subsidy Program (King County)